MMMikeM/DND-Campaign/project/rules/5-spells.md

 ## 5.7 Class Unique Spells

 Each class gains access to a special spell that embodies its approach to magic.
 These unique spells are unavailable to other classes without special feats or circumstances.
+Below is a summary of the Basic (0 SP) effect and the first key Mode for each unique spell, drawing from the full details found in Section 5.5 and Section 7: Enhancements.

 ### Champion: Barrier